 Accommodation

-We don’t have onsite accommodation however there are many high quality B&B’s and hotels throughout the Omagh and West Tyrone area that would love to facilitate your stay.
+We don’t have on-site accommodation at the Folk Park, however there are many high quality B&Bs and hotels throughout the Omagh and West Tyrone area that would love to facilitate your stay.
 Plan your short break at discovernorthernireland.com or exploreomaghsperrins.com.
 Please organise transport to and from your accommodation as this is not provided.

 Omagh Rugby Football Club has a number of camping and caravanning options for Bluegrass Omagh 2025.